Coronal leakage – A cause of root canal treatment failure. –

 What symptoms can you expect with coronal leakage?

-Common leaking root canal symptoms.
+Common symptoms.

 - Tooth sensitivity or discomfort. – Intermittent or persistent pain, either triggered or spontaneous.
 Throbbing pain.
 Sensitivity to pressure (like biting on the tooth).